-Borrowings under the First Lien Credit Agreement, after giving effect to the Incremental Agreement and the Second Incremental Agreement, bear interest at a rate per annum equal to either (a) the Eurodollar rate, with a floor of 0.00%, as adjusted for the reserve percentage required under regulations issued by the Federal Reserve Board for determining maximum reserve requirements with respect to Eurocurrency funding, plus an applicable margin rate of 2.75% for the term loan and between 3.25% and 3.75% for revolving credit loans, depending on the applicable first lien secured coverage ratio or (b) an ABR rate, with a floor of 0.00%, plus an applicable margin rate of between 1.75% for the term loan or between 2.25% and 2.75% for revolving credit loans, depending on the applicable first lien secured coverage ratio.
+Borrowings under the First Lien Credit Agreement, after giving effect to the Incremental Agreement, bear interest at a rate per annum equal to either (a) the Eurodollar rate, with a floor of 0.00%, as adjusted for the reserve percentage required under regulations issued by the Federal Reserve Board for determining maximum reserve requirements with respect to Eurocurrency funding, plus an applicable margin rate of between 3.25% and 3.50% for the term loan, depending on the public corporate family rating of the Borrower and between 3.25% and 3.75% for revolving credit loans, depending on the applicable first lien secured leverage ratio or (b) an ABR rate, with a floor of 0.00%, plus an applicable margin rate of between 2.25% and 2.50% for the term loan, depending on the public corporate family rating of the Borrower or between 2.25% and 2.75% for revolving credit loans, depending on the applicable first lien secured leverage ratio.
 The ABR rate is determined as the greater of (a) the prime rate, (b) the federal funds effective rate, plus 0.50% or (c) the Eurodollar rate plus 1.00%.